GTekSD/SUASS/Mobile Security/Android - APKSec.md

 2. Check for the presence of root-only permissions.
 You can also check for the presence of permissions that are only granted to root users.
 For example, you can check for the SU permission or the MOUNT_UNMOUNT_FILESYSTEMS permission.
 3. Check for the presence of root-only system binaries.
 You can also check for the presence of system binaries that are only available to root users.
 For example, you can check for the existence of the su binary or the busybox binary.
     ```
+    The following list of Su binaries are often looked for on rooted devices.

     /data/local/
     /data/local/bin/
     /data/local/xbin/